House Maintenance Safety Issues and Hazards

 #7.
 Plumbing vents open into the attic discharge moisture saturated sewer gases into the attic.

 #8.
-Uninsulated forced air heating system ducts – in cold climates they waste precious energy and increase chances for attic black mold.
+Uninsulated forced air heating system ducts – in cold climates, they waste precious energy and increase chances for attic black mold.

 Attic mold - HVAC air ducts and plumbing pipes chase open into the attic.
 Uninsulated house interior walls allow for temp. exchange, moisutre buildup in cold atticAttic mold - gaps around the plumbing vent stack at the attic floor penetration allow warm air to enter the atticAttic mold - opening in the attic floor continues to the basement allowing house warm air to travel into the cold attic#9.
 Poorly insulated ceiling penetrations, attic access panels, kitchen soffits open into the attic, etc. It all adds up and the results are sometimes pretty dramatic.
+I’ve seen chimney and plumbing pipe chaises open at the lowest floor of the house, in a basement or sometimes flooded crawlspace, continuing through the house’s floor or two, and into the attic.
+Imagine the amount of warm, humid air transferred into the attic space and how much attic mold this can produce.

-Picture of attic black mold caused by leaking roof#10.
+#10.
 Leaking roof – mold in the attic caused by the failing house roof protecting surface will be usually concentrated in leakage area and below it.
 However, poor attic ventilation could significantly accelerate mold growth.

-Combining just first two items from the list of t he 10 main reasons responsible for the black mold growth could transform your attic into the steamy, mold-contaminated room during the cold season.
+Combining just first two items from the list of t he 10 main reasons responsible for the attic black mold growth could transform your attic into the steamy, mold-contaminated room during the cold season.

 Any warm air trapped under the roof will cause condensation to form on framing, decking surfaces, and roofing nails creating mold nesting habitat.